Leverkusen Thump Bayern To Seize Control Of Bundesliga Title Race - UrduPoint

 Amine Adli had a half-chance and blasted straight at Neuer early, but it would be Stanisic who gave Leverkusen the lead against his parent club.

-Stanisic shed new Bayern full-back Sacha Boey and tapped in a fine Andrich assist from close range, scoring his first Leverkusen goal.
+Stanisic beat new Bayern full-back Sacha Boey and tapped in a fine Andrich assist from close range, for first Leverkusen goal.

 Winners all 16 times they have taken the lead this season, the goal foreshadowed a period of Leverkusen dominance reminiscent of their best under Alonso, with Florian Wirtz and Jonathan Tah forcing last-ditch stops.